minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    * - :guilabel:`Memory per Node [Gi]`
      - Specify the total amount of memory (RAM) to allocate per MinIO server pod.
-       See :ref:`minio-k8s-production-considerations-memory` for guidance on setting this value.
+       See :ref:`minio-hardware-checklist-memory` for guidance on setting this value.

        The Kubernetes cluster *must* have worker nodes with sufficient free RAM to match the pod request.